alfons/PinyinStrictSort/readme.md

 ## Description

 A fast sorting algorithm to sort words in Hànyǔ Pīnyīn in alphabetical order, inspired by the "ABC Chinese-English Dictionary" by John DeFrancis.

-Hànyǔ Pīnyīn is the romanised writing form of modern, spoken, standard Chinese.
 The sorting algorithm is intended for Pīnyīn with diacritics (no fall-back to tone numbers.)
-It is assumed that words are written letter by letter, not by pre-defined syllable blocks.

 ## The Rules

     1. Sort by base characters (ignoring tones, case, and separators) alphabetically.
-    2. Sort by tones: no tone, 1st tone (ā), 2nd tone (á), 3rd tone (ǎ), 4th tone (à).
+    2. Sort by tones: base character (a), 1st tone (ā), 2nd tone (á), 3rd tone (ǎ), 4th tone (à).
     3. Sort u before ü.
-    4. Sort lowercase/mixed case before all uppercase.
+    4. Sort lowercase before uppercase.
     5. Sort by separators: no separator < space < hyphen.